MichelNivard/MCMSEM/README.md

 ### v0.1.0 - Initial commit

 ### Things still TODO:
-1. Figure out source of memory error with 30 variables and `low_memory=TRUE`
-2. Test-code for (nearly) all configurations of MCMmodel/fit/etc
+1. Test-code for (nearly) all configurations of MCMmodel/fit/etc
-3. Get `monitor_grads` to work in LBFGS
+2. Get `monitor_grads` to work in LBFGS
-4. Create/update wiki/manual pages for:
+3. Create/update wiki/manual pages for:
    1. MCMdatasummary() - Include recommendation for generating datasummary object of data which will be used in different models
    2. MCMsavesummary()
    3. weighted analysis
    4. MCMcompareloss()
    5. Gradient histories/`monitor_grads`
-5. Add Hessian
+4. Add Hessian
-6. Expand checks in `MCMmodel`
+5. Expand checks in `MCMmodel`
-7. Find a way to get the full jacobian and/or hessian using torch, and have it be faster than the default jacobian with the current .jac.fn
+6. Find a way to get the full jacobian and/or hessian using torch, and have it be faster than the default jacobian with the current .jac.fn
    - This is not feasible in the current implementation as for MCMSEM additional non-variable input arguments to `jacobian`/`hessian` are required (i.e. the fixed format matrices), other behavior-changing arguments like `low_memory` can be worked around by creating different functions for each type, but the matrices cannot be hardcoded. `torch.autograd.functional.jacobian`/`torch.autograd.functional.hessian` (not implemented in R torch but could theoretically be used via TorchScript) does not allow for non-variable (i.e. non-grad) arguments.
 The solution in Python is to use a class to hold fixed format objects, but custom classes are not available in TorchScript.
    - Note for future development, this will be possible if/when:
      1. R torch adds a more flexible version of `torch.autograd.functional.jacobian`/`torch.autograd.functional.hessian` which allows for additional non-variable input arguments, unlikely to happen any time soon though.